-The DAQ engineer determines from the submitted application information the emission rates of air pollutants that are to be emitted from the process, both before and after emission controls are used.
+The DAQ engineer determines from the submitted application information the projected emission rates of air pollutants that are to be emitted from the process, both before and after emission controls are used.
 The permit classification is determined from this information (Title V, Synthetic Minor, or Small.)
 The review of emissions includes criteria pollutants (Particulates, SO2, CO, NOx, and VOC) as well as Hazardous Air Pollutants (HAPs) and Toxic Air Pollutants (TAPs).
-The reviewing engineer evaluates the submitted emission rates based on several factors including DAQ inhouse data for similar industries/process (when available) and research regarding the industry/process in other states and available emissions data when appropriate).
+The reviewing engineer evaluates the submitted emission rates based on several factors including DAQ in-house data for similar industries/process (when available) and research regarding the industry/process in other states and available emissions data (when appropriate).

 From the knowledge of the process and air pollution controls and the types and amounts of air pollutants emitted, the DAQ engineer determines which NC State and Federal rules apply to the facility operations.
 After the applicable rules are determined, appropriate permit conditions are developed which may include operational limitations, monitoring requirements for maintaining minimum operating parameters, requirements for periodic inspection and maintenance of process equipment and control devices, and recordkeeping and periodic reporting requirements.
 Source testing may also be required after the facility begins operation in order to verify emission rates submitted in the permit application.
-If the TAP emission rates exceed the Toxics Permitted Emission Rates (TPERs) found in 15A NCAC 02D .0711, then an air dispersion modeling demonstration may be required to demonstrate compliance with Acceptable Ambient Level (AAL) air pollutant concentrations at the facility property boundaries as specified in 15A NCAC 02D .1104.
+15A NCAC 02D .0711 defines levels of TAP emission rates that do not require a permit to emit toxic air pollutants.
+These thresholds are called "TPERS", or Toxic Air Pollutant Permitting Emission Rates.
+If emissions do not fall below those levels, air dispersion modeling may be required.
+The air dispersion modeling must demonstrate compliance with Acceptable Ambient Level (AAL) air pollutant concentrations at the facility property boundaries as specified in 15A NCAC 02D .1104.

 The DAQ determines public notice requirements for draft permits based on our 15A NCAC 02Q .0306 rule.
-The Sunrock permit applications and draft permits did not meet the public participation criteria under 15A NCAC 2Q .0306 (a)(2)-(12).
-However, the Director decided under 15A NCAC 2Q .0306 (a)(1) to provide a public notice for comments.
+The Madison Asphalt permit application and draft permit did not meet the public participation criteria under 15A NCAC 02Q .0306 (a)(2)-(12).
+However, the Director decided under 15A NCAC 02Q .0306 (a)(1) to provide a public notice for comments.
 The Director also requested that the Department's Environmental Justice Coordinator perform an environmental justice analysis.
-The DAQ uses the draft environmental justice results to better inform our outreach activities.
-Comments received during the public notice period are considered by DAQ prior to deciding the appropriate final action to take on the application.
+The Environmental Justice Team conducted an initial EJ screening and determined that the area surrounding this location does not meet the Department's definition of an "underserved" community, and therefore did not prepare a full Environmental Justice Report.